Albert II, Prince of Monaco

 - Family : Childhood : Advantaged

-- Family : Childhood : Family traumatic event (Mom killed in accident)
+- Family : Childhood : Family traumatic event (Mother killed in car accident)

 - Lifestyle : Social Life : Party animal